HackaLibramont/TourismPortal/README.md

 ### interests
 *GET interests.json* : a list of interests

+*GET interests/liked.json* : a list of favorited interests for current_user

 *GET categories/:category_id/interests.json* : a list of interests matching a given :category_id

 ```json